 In this step, we are going to get the data we need for further exploration.

-You should start with writing the titles of the data.
-It is possible for you to determine how many you would like for your overlay to live up to your expectation.
+You should start by writing the titles of the data.
+It is possible for you to determine how many you would like for your overlay to live up to your expectations.
 But, I would recommend at least two.

-You should write the data in a way that is similar to the one showing in the picture below.
+You should write the data in a way that is similar to the one shown in the picture below.

-You should now choose on the title columns.
-You can do it by simply clicking on one of the columns, and then click on the CTRL button on the computer’s keyboard, while using the arrow key to choose the rest of the columns.
+You should now choose from the title columns.
+You can do it by simply clicking on one of the columns, and then clicking on the CTRL button on the computer’s keyboard while using the arrow keys to choose the rest of the columns.
 Now you should click on CTRL and then press B, which means bold.

 Creating a Chart

-Click on any of the column, and then press CTRL and A on your keyboard.
-This is something that make you select all of the columns, as you could see in the picture showing below.
+Click on any of the columns, and then press CTRL and A on your keyboard.
+This is something that makes you select all of the columns, as you can see in the picture below.

 You should choose the title that you would like to give the chart.